rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 [Deep copy](https://docs.python.org/2/library/copy.html) each candidate, add the current section, and push it onto the heap - unless the section conflict with the candidate, in which case do nothing.

-Once all sections have been scheduled, use `min(len(candidates, RETURN_SIZE))` to return as many candidates as possible.
-Also, use `if len(candidates[0].sections) == len(sections)` to filter out candidates which didnt manage to schedule all the sections.
-This is possible because a python heap's head is always at index 0.
+Once all sections have been scheduled, use `if len(candidates[0].sections) == len(sections)` to exclude candidates with incomplete schedules.
+Then, sort the list in best-first order with `reverse=True`, and use a [list slice](http://stackoverflow.com/questions/509211/explain-pythons-slice-notation) to return only the best schedules.

 {% highlight python linenos %}